-As well as the MKS units, SI includes units that are these units multiplied by standard powers of ten.
-The standard powers of ten are denoted by standard prefixes given to the fiducial unit.
-The standard powers of ten and prefixes are given in Table 2.
+As well as the MKS units, SI includes units that are standard multiples of powers of ten of these units.
+The standard multiples are denoted by standard prefixes given to the fiducial unit.
+The standard multiples and prefixes are given in Table 2.
 Units created by standard multiples are also derived units.